 Along the way, the Lead Generation process often includes steps to qualify the prospect, i.e. to assure that they're worth the time, expense and effort needed to sell and serve them.
 But the LeadGen process essentially follows the classic AIDA sales model, which stands for Attention, Interest, Desire and Action, albeit with the additional front-end step of identifying potential prospects.

-The LeadGen model provides, therefore, a convenient and effective tool for market planning, and often the only practical framework for debugging a failing marketing or sales program.
+The LeadGen model provides, therefore, a convenient and effective tool for Market planning.
+And it is often the only practical framework for debugging a failing Marketing or Sales program.

-To be sure, an argument is made in the industry that trivializes Lead Generation, relegating it as an afterthought behind other, arguably more prestigious, marketing functions such as content creation, Web site development, advertising or branding.
+To be sure, an argument is made in the industry that trivializes Lead Generation, relegating it as an afterthought behind other, arguably more prestigious, Marketing functions such as content creation, Web site development, advertising or branding.
 The problem with this view is twofold.
-First, defining LeadGen down to, say, telemarketing or a direct mail program, makes an assumption about what tactics should be employed that's probably going to turn out to be wrong.
-Second, and more important, it doesn't make sense to have a process designed to generate qualified sales leads to be subordinate in a strategic plan to one of its own constituent tactics.
+First, defining LeadGen down to, say, telemarketing or a direct mail program, makes an assumption about what tactics should be employed, and it's probably going to turn out to be wrong.
+Second, and more important, it doesn't make sense to have a process designed to generate qualified sales leads that is subordinate in a strategic plan to one of its own constituent tactics.

 Unfortunately, there are many misconceptions about Lead Generation, and about Marketing and Sales in general (including conflating Lead Generation with tactics such as telemarketing or advertising), that contribute to companies failing, or at least to their missing their revenue growth goals. [more]

 Prominant among the myths and misconceptions associated with Lead Generation, in particular today, are these:

 You can learn more about some of the myths and misconceptions in Marketing and Sales here.
 But clearly there's something missing - not just with the definition of Lead Generation, but with Marketing and Sales in general today.